ivanlynch/cordova-openui5-template/readme.md

 ## TODOS 📔

-- Dinamically look into the installed dependencies and download the needed files (Improve the gulp task)
 - Add any functionality to change the package name of the projects
+- Add any way to setup the openui5 version because currently is using the latest version tag